brain-bremen/rcam/README.md

 ## Test REST API

-While the GUI is running, go to http://localhost:8000/docs to explore the API.
+While the GUI is running, go to http://localhost:8000/docs to explore the REST API.

 ## Distribute via pyinstaller (for Windows only)